Deca Sports: Deca Sports DS

 The series' first spin-off and the first game not to be released on Wii in the series, released in early 2010 on the Nintendo DS for portable play.
 It features arm wrestling, two-man bobsledding, cheerleading, golf, rock climbing, rugby, sepak takraw, skeet shooting, skydiving and table tennis, making use of the stylus and touch screen whenever appropriate.

 Deca Sports 3

 The third and final installment of the main Deca Sports trilogy, released in 2010.
 It features air racing, fencing, giant slalom, half-pipe snowboarding, kayaking, lacrosse, log-cutting, racquetball, springboard diving, and indoor volleyball, with several of these sports being commonly played in high school or college.
 New features include an increase of team size from 5 to 6 athletes and support for the Wii MotionPlus accessory.

-Deca Sports Freedom
+Deca Sports Freedom.
+Sports Island Freedom (Pal Version)

 The second spin-off and the only non-Nintendo game in the series, released in late 2010 to capitalize on the Xbox 360's new camera-based Kinect motion controller.
 Most of its sports return from the first two games in the trilogy and are as follows: archery, beach volleyball, boxing, dodgeball, figure skating, kendo, mogul skiing, paintball, snowboard cross, and tennis.